supercollider/rfcs/README.md

 Make a pull request back to this repository.
 The open pull request **is** the RFC.
 Discussion of the RFC is held in the comments of the pull request.

 After filing the pull request, note the pull request number (say #35).
 This is your RFC number.
-The RFC branch should then be updated by changing the file name to e.g. `rfcs/0035-<my-proposal-title>.md`.
+The RFC branch should then be updated by changing the file name to e.g. `rfcs/0035-<my-proposal-title>.md`, and updating the "RFC PR" field inside the RFC text itself to link to the pull request.

 ### Step 4: Announce